maxi07/PySyncOCR/README.md

 This will create a service that automatically starts when the server boots and runs the `main.py`, which will launch different threads for the webserver, the watchdog, the SMB server and the OCR.

+To access the webserver, go to the servers ip and use port `5000`

 The script will install the program and run a service `PySyncOCR` which will automatically run at boot.
 To disable, please run `sudo systemctl stop PySyncOCR`.
 To view live debug information, run `sudo journalctl -f -u PySyncOCR`.

 > [!IMPORTANT]